mikematic/import-bookmarks-to-chrome/README.md

 ### Using
 1. Click the blue Kinopio icon for the extension

-2. Paste your import data in the JSON format below in the text area
+2. Paste your import data in format below

 ### Sample input JSON for import
 ```json